Back to Freepik Calendar

 Night activities for book lovers in the United Kingdom and Ireland!

-The World Book Night was created to encourage people to read, as the World Book Day does, as well as promoting culture and knowledge.
-Although it was first held on March 5th 2011, the date changed to April 23rd so it is in line with World Book Day.
+The World Book Night was created to encourage people to read, as the World Book Day does, as well as to promote culture and knowledge.
+Although it was first held on March 5, 2011, the date changed to April 23, which aligns with World Book Day.
 This very special night is organized by The Reading Agency.
 It was conceived for adults: there are table discussions and many other activities under the moonlight.
 Isn’t it a very interesting event?
-If you ever happen to be in the United Kingdom or in Ireland this day, get your reading glasses and your books ready!
+If you ever happen to be in the United Kingdom or Ireland on this day, get your reading glasses and your books ready!

 worldmap